 Canine Parvovirus (Parvo) Infection in Dogs

 The canine parvovirus (CPV) infection is a highly contagious viral illness that affects dogs.
 The virus manifests itself in two different forms.
 The more common form is the intestinal form, which is characterized by vomiting, diarrhea, weight loss, and lack of appetite (anorexia).
 The less common form is the cardiac form, which attacks the heart muscles of very young puppies, often leading to death.
 The majority of cases are seen in puppies that are between six weeks and six months old.
 The incidence of canine parvovirus infections has been reduced radically by early vaccination in young puppies.

 Parasites and Bacteria that are Harmful to Humans and Pets, and if your dog is not properly vaccinated, you and your dog can become very sick.
 Here are some of the common parasites and bacteria that your dog can catch if not vaccinated.
 Read the following information about Giardia, Leptospirosis (Lepto), Parvovirus (Parvo), Heartworm, Rabies, Canine Distemper, Kennel Cough (bordetellosis).

 Question: Why does my dog always get diarrhea when we go to the dog park and no where else?

-Answer: Sometimes when your dog in under stress, either excited stress or nervous stress, they will have a tendency to get diarrhea.
+Sometimes when your dog in under stress, they can be feeling excited or nervous.
+Stress can lead to diarrhea.

 Solution 1: With consistent visitations to the dogs park, your dog will become more familiar with the environment, make friends, and most likely the diarrhea at the dog park will stop.

-***Please consult your Veterinarian before giving your dog Pepcid AC or the generic version.****
+****Please consult your Veterinarian before giving your dog any type of medication.****